 The 20 acre park at 1761 Middlebrook Rd., east of Vosseller Ave. is operated by the Washington Campground Association.
 Legend has it that the land was donated to the Washington Camp Ground Assn. on the condition that the Declaration of Independence be read every 4th of July, or the land would revert to the heirs of the LaMonte family who donated it.
-This has occurred from 112 consecutive years.
+This has occurred for 112 consecutive years.

 The annual ceremony includes (times are approximate):

 10:45 Introduction of dignitaries

 11:05 Keynote Speaker

 Field School Overview